 - If you have an underlying psychological or physiological condition that is causing your sleeplessness, you should get therapy for it.

-- Well meditation is a drug-free, natural, and simple approach of treating insomnia.
+- Well, meditation is a drug-free, natural, and simple approach to treating insomnia.

 - According to a 2015 study, Meditation can improve the quality of your sleep and make it easier to fall and remain asleep.